Cantonese salted fish: Health concerns and cancer warning

 Extensive research has been done over the past half century drawing strong links between consumption of the fish with nasopharyngeal cancer, an otherwise extremely rare cancer.
-Health and cancer associations classify the salted fish as a Group 1 Carcinogenic, including The Hong Kong Centre for Food Safety itself.
+Health and cancer associations classify the salted fish as a Group 1 Carcinogen, including The Hong Kong Centre for Food Safety itself.

 The epidemic of nasopharyngeal cancer is significantly higher in populations which consume large quantities of the salted fish, which, in descending order are: China, Indonesia, Vietnam, India, and Malaysia.
 Because of the abnormally high prevalence in Southern China, with Guandong province and Hong Kong reporting some of the highest incidences in the world, it has been called "The Cantonese Cancer."

 History of the discovery

 In 1967, Ho presented evidence that the Tankas, who consumed the dish daily, had twice the incidence of nasopharyngeal cancer, compared with the Cantonese population in Hong Kong.
 Since salted fish is traditionally eaten with rice, part of a staple diet for children, and poor populations of Southern China, these are the populations that are at highest risk of nasopharyngeal cancer.

-It is unclear whether after all the research whether the public, Chinese, or Cantonese cultural sentiment has changed toward this dish, though people have become more aware of the problem over time.
+It is unclear if, after all the research was published, the public, Chinese, or Cantonese cultural sentiment has changed toward this dish, though people have become more aware of the problem over time.
 It is certain that these populations will likely never entirely stop eating the fish as it is an important cultural dish, and a dish some poor populations have historically relied on for survival.

+Mechanism of carcinogenicity

+A possible explanation for the MOA (mechanism of action) of carcinogenicity is given by, detailing that salted fish items contain high levels of N-nitroso compounds.
+These compounds exhibit carcinogenic effects through DNA-damaging (specifically DNA alkylation) pathways stemming from CYP450 activation to form electrophilic diazonium ions.
+Such intermediates can covalently interact with DNA bases, causing DNA adduct formation.
+DNA adducts can then cause cell cycle dysregulation and oxidative stress.